 It is anticipated that effective communication skills when working with young children including reading stories, sharing songs and rhymes can be observed.
-All other aspects may be captured through a professional discussion.
+All other aspects may be captured through a Professional Discussion.

-Final attainment:

-Only record pass once the criteria have been achieved.
+Final attainment: Only record Pass once the criteria have been achieved.

-Curriculum and learning - assessment
+Curriculum and Learning